-- (b) Money collected for lost or damaged instructional materials; enforcement.-The school principal shall collect from each student or the student's parent the purchase price of any instructional material the student has lost, destroyed, or unnecessarily damaged and to report and transmit the money collected to the district school superintendent.
-The failure to collect such sum upon reasonable effort by the school principal may result in the suspension of the student from participation in extracurricular activities or satisfaction of the debt by the student through community service activities at the school site as determined by the school principal, pursuant to policies adopted by district school board rule. - (c) Sale of instructional materials.-The school principal, upon request of the parent of a student in the school, shall sell to the parent any instructional materials used in the school.
-All such sales shall be made pursuant to rule adopted by the district school board, and the principal shall annually provide information to parents that they may purchase instructional materials and how to purchase the materials. - (d) Disposition of funds.-All money collected from the sale, exchange, loss, or damage of instructional materials shall be transmitted to the district school superintendent to be deposited in the district school board fund and added to the district appropriation for instructional materials. - (e) Accounting for instructional materials.-Principals shall see that all instructional materials are fully and properly accounted for as prescribed by adopted rules of the district school board.
+(b) Money collected for lost or damaged instructional materials; enforcement.-The school principal shall collect from each student or the student's parent the purchase price of any instructional material the student has lost, destroyed, or unnecessarily damaged and to report and transmit the money collected to the district school superintendent.
+The failure to collect such sum upon reasonable effort by the school principal may result in the suspension of the student from participation in extracurricular activities or satisfaction of the debt by the school principal, pursuant to policies adopted by district school board rule.

+(c) Sale of instructional materials.-The school principal, upon request of the parent of a student in the school, shall sell to the parent any instructional materials used in the school.
+All such sales shall be made pursuant to rule adopted by the district school board, and the principal shall annually provide information to parents that they may purchase instructional materials and how to purchase the materials.

+(d) Disposition of funds.-All money collected from the sale, exchange, loss, or damage of instructional materials shall be transmitted to the district school superintendent to be deposited in the district school board fund and added to the district appropriation for instructional materials.

+(e) Accounting for instructional materials.-Principals shall see that all instructional materials are fully and properly accounted for as prescribed by adopted rules of the district school board.